What is a statement of capital?

 The aggregate nominal value to be reported in the statement of capital is therefore £101.

-• The total amount unpaid on the company’s shares – this is a new requirement from 30 June 2016.
-Shares might be issued to a shareholder without them paying for them at the time of issue, in which case they are unpaid shares.
-It’s also possible to have partly paid shares, whereby part but not all of the amount due is paid.
+• The total amount unpaid on the company’s shares – Shares might be issued to a shareholder without them paying for them at the time of issue.
+In this case, they are unpaid shares.
+It’s also possible to have partly paid shares, where part but not all of the amount due is paid.
 In both cases, the company might choose to call unpaid amounts at a later date.
 The total amount unpaid is simply the sum of all unpaid amounts on all shares in issue.

 Example 2